 Every Monday: 9:30-11:00 AM

-Shepherd’s Pantry serves about 100 families every week, providing each with one or two bags of groceries plus meat, bread, eggs,some personal/health items, and seasonal vegetables.
+Shepherd’s Pantry serves about 80 families every week, providing each with one or two bags of groceries plus meat, bread, eggs, milk, pastry, some personal/health items, and fresh vegetables.
 The Pantry operates from the Windham Presbyterian Church Hall at 1 Church Road every Monday morning between 9:30 am and 11:00 am.
 It is run entirely by volunteers; there is no paid staff.
 Shepherd’s Pantry was founded in 1992 by the Windham Presbyterian Church and St. Matthew’s Church and has been serving the greater Windham area continuously since then.
 We are thankful for the generous support we have received from all aspects of the greater Windham Community.
 Shepherd’s Pantry is open to anyone who resides in New Hampshire and needs assistance.
 For more information about the Shepherd’s Pantry please contact us.

 If you live in New Hampshire and need food assistance, come to the Windham Presbyterian Church Hall any Monday morning between 9:30 and 11:00.
 Bring a driver’s license or other identification showing your present address.
 Once registered, you will receive a bag of groceries plus meat, eggs, milk, fresh vegetables, bread, pastry and personal/health items.
 The quantity of food your receive will be based on the number of people in your household.
 You may return whenever you need assistance but no more frequently than every other Monday.
 If you have others in your household, we will ask for some documentation that they are living with you but that documentation can be brought on your second Pantry visit.
 If you need emergency food assistance on days the Pantry is not open, go to the “Town Administration” building directly across from the Windham Town Hall at 4 Lowell Rd (M-F, 8am-4pm) and ask for a bag of groceries.